Grants Committee

 Our Mission

-The Grants Committee consists of Board members and Stakeholders and is tasked with reviewing Neighborhood Purpose Grant (NPG) and Community Improvement Project (CIP) applications, and making recommendations to the Board.
+The Grants Committee consists of Board members and Stakeholders and is tasked with reviewing Neighborhood Purpose Grant (NPG) and Community Improvement Project (CIP) applications, and making recommendations to the General Board.
 Neighborhood Purpose Grants can be awarded to local 501(c)(3) nonprofits and public schools with projects that will benefit the Elysian Valley Community.
-Grants must be reviewed and voted on by the Grants Committee first, then recommended to the General Board, where the entire Board will vote.
+NPG Application info can be found here.

 Meeting Info

-Grant Committee meetings are held as needed based on applications received.
-The link and agenda will be posted 72 hours before the meeting.
-Agendas are posted 72 hours prior to the meeting and can be found here, below, and the city website.
-To subscribe to our agendas and receive them by email, sign up here.
+Neighborhood Councils follow the fiscal year of July 1st - June 30th.
+Grant Committee meetings are held on a rolling basis throughout the fiscal year as Special Meetings, depending on the number of eligible applications received and the remaining grants budget.
+Agendas are posted at least 24 hours prior to the meeting and can be found here, below, and the city website.
+To subscribe to EVRNC agendas and receive them by email, sign up here.

 What is a Neighborhood Purpose Grant?